Cold Runner and Hot Runner Injection Molding: Benefits, Drawbacks, and Applications

 While there are a variety of types of hot runner systems, the majority fit into two main categories: internally heated, which are known for providing superior flow control; and externally heated, which are ideal for polymers and other sensitive materials.

-Cold Runner Molds: Benefits
+Benefits of Cold Runner Molds:

 Cold runner molds are generally less expensive as the runner system is less complex, as well as lower maintenance costs overall.

-Cold Runner Molds: Drawbacks
+Drawbacks of Cold Runner Molds:

 The main drawbacks of a cold runner system relate to cost, waste, and ability to hold tolerances.
 A cold runner increases the amount of material being consumed each cycle.
 This translates to a higher part cost.
 Runners, while often able to be recycled and the material reused, are inherently waste and require additional steps to manage.
 Also, cold runner systems aren’t able to hold tolerances as tightly as a hot runner system.